Does Time Slow Down When You Move?

 Take a look at this little clip (1 minute) - same as the illustrations above, only animated:

-As we learned above, time is also affected by gravity.
+As we learned above, time is also affected by gravitation.
 But, how does “Gravitational Time Dilation” actually do it?

-To understand this strange and counter-intuitive phenomenon, it helps to realize that constant acceleration is effectively the same as gravity (aka “the principle of equivalence”).
-Also why “Acceleration Time Dilation” and “Gravitational Time Dilation” are two labels for the same.
+To understand this strange and counterintuitive phenomenon, it helps to realize that constant acceleration is effectively the same as gravity (aka “the principle of equivalence”).
+This is also why “Acceleration Time Dilation” and “Gravitational Time Dilation” are two different labels for the same phenomenon.

 From 2001: A Space Odyssey